The Generalized Injectivity Conjecture: Description of residual points via Bala-Carter

 However, by the result presented in Appendix \ref{BCT}, if $\nu + s\tilde{\alpha}$ is a residual point, it is in the Weyl group orbit of a dominant residual point (i.e. one whose expression can be directly deduced from a weighted Dynkin diagram).
 We therefore define: \begin{dfn}[dominant residual point] A residual point $\sigma_{\lambda}$ for $\sigma$ an irreducible cuspidal representation is dominant if $\lambda$ is in the closed positive Weyl chamber $ \overline{(a_{M}^{*})^+}$. \end{dfn}

 Bala-Carter theory allows to describe explicitly the Weyl group orbit of a residual point.
-In the context of reductive p-adic groups studied in \cite{heiermannorbit} (see in particular Proposition 6.2 in \cite{heiermannorbit}), the fact that $\sigma_{\lambda}$ lies in the cuspidal support of a discrete series can be translated somehow to the assertion that $\sigma_{\lambda}$ corresponds to a distinguished nilpotent orbit in the dual of the Lie algebra $~^L\!\g$, and therefore by Proposition \ref{resbij} (see also \ref{opdamres}) in Appendix \ref{BCT} to a weighted Dynkin diagram. \footnote{Notice that Proposition \ref{resbij} requires: $G$ to be a semi-simple adjoint group; a certain parameter $k_{\alpha}$ to equal one for any root $\alpha$ in $\Phi$; further, it concerns only the case of unramified characters.}
+In the context of reductive p-adic groups studied in \cite{heiermannorbit} (see in particular Proposition 6.2 in \cite{heiermannorbit}), the fact that $\sigma_{\lambda}$ lies in the cuspidal support of a discrete series can be translated somehow to the assertion that $\sigma_{\lambda}$ corresponds to a distinguished nilpotent orbit in the dual of the Lie algebra $~^L\!\g$, and therefore by Proposition \ref{resbij} (see also \cite{opdamspec}, Appendices A and B, Proposition 8.1) to a weighted Dynkin diagram.
+Notice that Proposition \ref{resbij} requires: $G$ to be a semi-simple adjoint group; a certain parameter $k_{\alpha}$ to equal one for any root $\alpha$ in $\Phi$; further, it concerns only the case of unramified characters.

 In the present work we treat the case of weighted Dynkin diagrams of type $A,B,C,D$.
 The key proposition is Proposition \ref{1.13bis} below.